averoli/rolling-dice/README.md

 # React App Rolling the dice

 The DiceRoller component is a flexible and reusable React component that can be configured with the number of dices and rolls through props passed by its parent component.

-It also includes some logic to generate random numbers and has a child view component called TableScore.
+### To implement the reusable DiceRoller component in your application, you can follow these steps:

-The DiceRoller component used a Prop Types to ensure that the parent component passes the required props.
+1. Install the Prop Types package to ensure that the parent component passes the required props to the DiceRoller component.
+2. Import the DiceRoller component into your application.
+3. In the parent component, pass the desired number of dices and rolls to the DiceRoller component through props.
+4. Use a callback function from the parent component to the DiceRoller component, which can be used to pass data from the DiceRoller component to the parent.
+5. The DiceRoller component will automatically generate random numbers based on the specified number of dices and rolls, and display them in the TableScore child component.

-Used React Hooks such as useState, useEffect and useCallback to manage the state and lifecycle of the component.
+Also used React Hooks such as useState, useEffect and useCallback to manage the state and lifecycle of the component.

 ![Tux, the Linux mascot](https://github.com/averoli/rolling-dice/blob/main/src/img/screenshot.png)
 <!-- GETTING STARTED -->